psccdc/piratesec.org/schedule.md

 title: "Schedule"
 ---

-Club meetings will take place every 1st and 3rd Thursday of each month at 5:00 PM in room 2146.
+Club meetings will take place every 1st Thursday of each month at 5:00 PM in room 2146.

 # Training